 If you are interested in learning more about our manufacturers, click on the information button in each article description.

 Logistics, shipping and distribution

 Our clothes are not produced on-site.
 Before anything else happens, they have to find their way into our warehouse.
 As described above, our manufactures are all located within mainland Europe.
 Our goods are transported by a logistics provider by street.
 We haven’t had the chance to check it out personally but a more intensive review is going to happen this year.
 A more climate-friendly solution than road could only be reached by train or bike.

 We are working together with a fulfillment provider, who stores our goods, packs and sends out the orders.
-This company Finitex GmbH & Co.
-KG is located in Hagenow (Mecklenburg-Western Pomerania).
+This company is located in Hagenow, Mecklenburg-West Pomerania.

 For your packages, we use the “GoGreen” option of DHL.
 More information on “Go Green” here.